Queen Elizabeth II state funeral: Who is and who isn’t on the guest list

 The state funeral of Queen Elizabeth II will be one of the biggest diplomatic moments in the world, with the guest list including some of the world’s most powerful political leaders, heads of royal families and public figures.

-The Queen passed away on 8 September 2022.
+Queen Elizabeth II passed away on 8 September 2022.
 She was 96.
 With a reign of 70 years, she was the longest-reigning monarch in British history and the second-longest reigning monarch in the world after King Louis XIV of France.

 The Queen’s state funeral is scheduled for 19 September at London’s Westminster Abbey.
 Reports suggest that over 500 dignitaries will mark their presence at the state funeral, which is the first in Britain since Winston Churchill’s in 1965.